railsuser2014/openobject-doc-book-en/source/book/3/3_7/company_financial_analysis.rst

 To do this, click  *Add*  and make multiple selections for the different accounts to be represented in the budget.
 Once the three tabs are completed you can save your budget.

-.. tip::   **Reminder**  *Multiple selection*
+.. tip:: Multiple selection

 	You can select several elements (accounts, partners, etc) at the same time from a list.
 	In the web client, click the checkbox alongside their name in the list view.
 	In the GTK client, click on each element with the mouse, while holding the Ctrl button down.

 .. figure::  images/account_budget.png
    :align: center